AI Manifesto

 Large Language Models

-The areas where I have used LLMs:
+The areas where I have used LLMs (and thus think they have some utility):

 - Rubber ducking code (again the solution is often not directly provided, but the back-and-forth is helpful.
 The “conversing” aspect helps speed this up for me)